Askannz/msi-perkeyrgb/README.md

 Features
 ----------

-For per-key configuration, only "Steady" mode (fixed color for each key) is available for now, as I have not figured out the rest of the USB protocol yet.
-I will add more features later if enough people are interested.
+Keyboard wide setup supports only "Steady" mode (fixed color for each key) at this time.

+Per-key configuration supports custom effect transitions in the configuration file only.

 Presets are available for supported models, which emulate vendor-provided SteelSeries configurations.